 Telling your employer you got hurt at work is not comfortable or easy.
 But employers have a legal obligation to help their employees who get hurt at work.
 If you can’t work because your injury is severe, you are foolish not to let your employer take care of you the way they should.

 If you don’t want to confront your employer about a claim or are hurt too bad to deal with it, you don’t even have to get up from where you are right now.
 Simply start a live chat with us or shoot us an email.
-You can even reach out to us the old-fashioned way—by phone at 864.582.0416 or toll-free at 877.230.1841—to schedule a free meeting Let’s see if we can help you protect your unique rights as an American worker in South Carolina.
+You can even reach out to us the old-fashioned way—by phone at 864.582.0416 or toll-free at 877.230.1841—to schedule a free meeting- which we bet will be more pleasant than you might expect.
+Let’s see if we can help you protect your unique rights as a worker in South Carolina.